September 11

 crashed in Somerset County Pennsylvania,

 probably due to resistance by the passengers.
-All the 44 people including 37
+All 44 people, including 37

 Role of